-1.5.6 Heka Message Schema
+2.5.7 Heka Message Schema

-Generates documentation for each message type in a data stream.
-The output includes each message Type, its associated field attributes, and their counts (number in the brackets).
+Generates documentation for each unique message in a data stream.
+The output is a hierarchy of Logger, Type, EnvVersion, and a list of associated message field attributes including their counts (number in the brackets).
 This plugin is meant for data discovery/exploration and should not be left running on a production system.